Anismhamid/bcards-server-plus-client/README.md

-# Tester Guide for User Authentication and Management API
+# Guide for User Authentication and Management API

-This README is specifically for testers to understand how to test the API, set up the test environment, and run the necessary tests for ensuring the functionality of the **User Authentication and Management API**.
+This README is specifically for understanding how to run the API, set up the test environment, and run the necessary tests for ensuring the functionality of the **User Authentication and Management API**.

 ## Table of Contents